flyway/flywaydb.org/documentation/envvars.md

             </ul>
             <p>Example 1: to force Oracle stored procedure compilation issues to produce errors instead of warnings, the following errorOverride can be used: <code>99999:17110:E</code></p>
             <p>Example 2: to force SQL Server PRINT messages to be displayed as info messages (without SQL state and error code details) instead of warnings, the following errorOverride can be used: <code>S0001:0:I-</code></p>
+            <p>Example 3: to force all errors with SQL error code 123 to be treated as warnings instead, the following errorOverride can be used: <code>*:123:W</code></p>
        </td>
     </tr>
     <tr id="FLYWAY_DRYRUN_OUTPUT">